 Since the consequences of being charged with excessive speeding can be so severe, it is important that you hire an experienced excessive speeding lawyer who understands the law and has the experience to take all the steps necessary to make sure that you are not convicted of a crime and do not have your driver’s license taken away from you.

-James Dimeas is a nationally-recognized, award-winning, speeding and excessive speeding lawyer.
-James Dimeas has been handling speeding and excessive speeding cases throughout Cook County, Chicago, DuPage County, Kane County, and Lake County for over 25 years.
+James Dimeas is a nationally-recognized, award-winning, speeding and Aggravated or Excessive Speeding lawyer.
+James Dimeas has been handling speeding and Aggravated or Excessive Speeding cases throughout Cook County, Chicago, DuPage County, Kane County, and Lake County for over-27 years.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Lawyer.”
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any speeding and excessive speeding attorney in the United States.
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Speeding and Aggravated and Excessive Speeding attorney in the United States.

-If you are charged with speeding or excessive speeding, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always speak to James Dimeas by calling him at 847-807-7405.
+If you are charged with speeding or Aggravated or Excessive Speeding, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.